actions/delete-package-versions/README.md

   # The number of old versions to delete starting from the oldest version.
   # Defaults to 1.
-  # Cannot be more than 100.
   num-old-versions-to-delete:

   # The number of latest versions to not delete.
-  # Defaults to 0.
+  # This cannot be specified with `num-old-versions-to-delete`.
+By default, `num-old-versions-to-delete` is taken into account.
+  # When set to 0, all deletable versions will be deleted.
-  # When this is set greater than 0 it will delete all deletable package versions except the specified no.
+  # When set greater than 0, all deletable package versions except the specified number will be deleted.
-  # `num-old-versions-to-delete` will not be taken into account with this option.
-  # Cannot be more than 100.
   min-versions-to-keep:

   # The package versions to exclude from deletion.